EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 ## What are the disadvantages?
-1. Its not stock - maybe some optimisations to specific devices are missing
-2. There is no ethernet support on the bootloader level.
-You cannot use TFTP to flash back your NAND(even) However, you can still use a serial interface and/or the microsd slot.
-3. You can brick your device, if you flash the wrong u-boot.
+You can brick your device, if you flash the wrong u-boot.
 I am not taking any responsibility for that!

 ## Requirements: